nagyistoce/cocoatutorials/Atomical/ReadMe.txt

 Revision History
 ----------------
+2010-11-14 22:34.00GMT  Fixed a bug in the glThread class (no Np initialized
+                        when constructed).
 2010-11-14 09:07:35GMT  Some UI added.
 MaxNp refactored for dynamic array allocation
                         Please use Printf instead of printf (helps windows debugging) 2010-11-04 19:16:18PDT  renamed the initX code to be platform